 The options in this menu correspond to the various output file types.
 They are disabled (grayed out) until you actually run a simulation and have progeny to export.
-More information about the output file formats is available below.
+The three "linebreak" options at the top allow you to specify what operating system's linebreak format should be followed.
+More information about the output file formats is available in the "output file types" section below.